Jmcgee01125/ObsidiaMC-Discord-Console/config/README - settings guide.txt

 This is the directory that contains server.jar.
 Directories from root/C/whatever are recommended, but not required (relative to the location of __main__.py).

 ip
 The ip that users will connect to.
 This is only used in the information displayed in the Discord activity ("Playing 192.168.1.1") and queries ("192.168.1.1:25565").
 As such, you can technically make it whatever you want.
 Note that the port is always appended (e.g. "MyServer:25565").
-If left blank, the name will instead simply be "Minecraft Server" with no other information.
+If left blank, the name will instead simply be "Minecraft" with no other information.

 ----- [operators.txt] -----